anhphan2705/rpa_api/README.md

 4. **Submit the workflow:**

+    - Choose the option `Done!` when you are finish with the setup.
+Only them the submit button will appear.
     - Click the "Submit" button to execute the workflow.
     - The results, including screenshots and written files, will be displayed on the results page.